flameshot-org/flameshot/README.md

 ![image](./img/flameshot.png)
 > Powerfull yet simple to use screenshot software.

-**A beta will be released and packaged for the main GNU/Linux distros soon !**

 ## Usage

 Add `flameshot-cli` to be executed as a shortcut.
 When you press the assigned key, Flameshot will be launched in the capture mode.